 Section 5-11 Grading

 b) For assessing an oral examination, or any other exam that is non-verifiable, atleast two examiners shall be present.

 c) In the event of a new grading pursuant to section 5-13 or section 5-14, at least two new assessment examiners will be used, at least one of which will be an external examiner.
-If the final grade is given based on both written and oral examinations, and an appeal about the grade on the written part of the examination is successful, a new oral test will be held to determine the final grade.
+If the final grade is given based on both written and oral examinations, and the grade changes after an appeal on the written part of the examination, a new oral test will be held to determine the final grade.

-(5) For grading deadlines for examination papers, see the Act relating to Universities and University Colleges section 3-9 (4).
+(8) For grading deadlines for examination papers, see the Act relating to Universities and University Colleges section 3-9 (4).
 The grading deadlines are published on the BI student web portal.
 For the Master Thesis, an additional grading deadline of two months after the submission deadline is in use.